susom/redcap-em-recaptcha/README.md

 #### System Level Directions
  * Establish a goolge API key for reCaptcha [here](https://www.google.com/recaptcha/admin#list)
+   * This module was developed with version 2 (v2) of reCaptcha using the checkbox method
  * Be sure to add the domain of your REDCap server (e.g. redcap.myschool.edu) to the reCaptcha configuration.

    > Note that only one API key is needed for an entire server.
 All projects will use this same reCaptcha